Paths, Ends and The Separation Problem for Infinite Graphs: Computing infinite paths by separation

-\subsection{Computing infinite paths by separation}
+\section{Computing infinite paths by separation}

-The word path receives different meanings in graph theory, according to whether one admits repeated vertices or not.
-We say that a finite or infinite path is \textit{simple} when every vertex is visited at most once.

-A fundamental result in graph theory, known as König's Infinity Lemma, asserts that a connected and locally finite graph admits an infinite simple path if and only if it is infinite.
-It is well known that this result is non effective in general, in the sense that there exists highly computable graphs satisfying these hypotheses but where all infinite simple paths are uncomputable, see for instance \cite{Bean-paths} and \cite{Jockush}.

 Here we establish a close connection between the separation problem, and the problem of determining whether a finite simple path in a graph can be extended to an infinite one.
-Let us denote by $\Path{G}$ the set of finite words $v_{0}\dots v_{n}\in V(G)^{\ast}$ such that $v_{0},\dots,v_{n}$ is a simple path in $G$ that can be extended to an infinite simple path $(v_n)_{n\in\N}$.
-Our goal is to prove:
+We denote by $\Path{G}$ the set of finite sequences $(v_i)_{i=0}^{n}$ of vertices in $V(G)$ with the property that $(v_i)_{i=0}^{n}$ can be extended to an infinite simple path $(v_n)_{n\in\N}$.